tomayac/fugu-api-data/README.md

 Each API contains an object with the following properties:

-- `regEx`: A regular expression that you can use to detect the API in source code when you do static source code analysis.
+- `regEx`: A regular expression that you can use to detect the API of interest in source code when you do static source code analysis.
 - `where`: The resource type where the regular expression needs to match in order to be valid.
 Either `"JavaScript"` or `"Web App Manifest"`.
 - `supported`: A function that returns a promise that resolves with `true`,